mfthomps/Labtainers/docs/labdesigner.md

     export SEED_DIR=/home/mike/svn/seed/trunk

+The result is a new labtainer lab that can be run.
+While this new lab will initially only present the student with a bash shell to an empty directory, it is worth testing the lab to understand the workflow.

 ## Testing the new lab ##
-Once a new lab is created, its container image must be created.
-The default container configuration is simply a bash shell in linux.
-Later sections of this manual describe modifications that will change the container image, but for now you can create a default image as follows:
+Once a new lab directory is created, and the new\_lab\_setup.py has been run, then you can test the new, (currently empty) lab.
+All student labs are launched from the MyStudentDocker directory.
+Lab development workflow is easiest if at least two terminals or tabs are used, one in the new lab directory, and one in the MyStudentDocker directory.
+So, open a new tab or window and:

     cd scripts/MyStudentDocker

-Then run:

-    ./buildImage.sh [labname]

-where labname is the name of your new lab.

-To start a student container, use the
+Then start the container using the:

-    ./redo.sh [labname]
+    ./redo.py [labname]

 command, where labname is the name of the lab you just created.
+The first time you run this for a given lab, it will take a relatively long time because it must fetch and build the entire Ubuntu container image.
+Subsequent builds should be faster because your local Docker system will cache portions of the build.
+[After a campus-local Docker registry is established, this step should be a lot faster because it will not require separate installation of Linux development environment tools within the container images.]

-Students would typically use the "start.sh" command.
-The redo.sh command will remove and recreate the container each time the script is run.
-This is often necessary when building new labs, to ensure the new envrioment does not contain artifacts from previous runs.
+The redo.py command will remove and recreate the container each time the script is run.
+And it will rebuild the container image if any of its configuration information has changed.
+This is often necessary when building and testing new labs, to ensure the new envriroment does not contain artifacts from previous runs.

-The above script should result in creation of three windows, two of which have running bash shells, and the third displays instructions.
+Note the "redo.py" command is not intended for use by students, they would use the "start.py" command.

+Stop the containers with

+    ./stop.py [labname]

+Note that when you stop the container, a path to saved results is displayed.
+This is the zip file that the student will forward to the instructor.

+To test adding a "hello world" program to the new labtainer, perform the following steps:

+    From the new lab directory window, cd $SEED_DIR/labs/[labname]/[labname]

+    Create a "hello world" program, e.g., in python or compiled C.

+    From the MyStudentDocker window, run redo.py [labname]

+You should see the new program in the container's home directory.
+If you run the program from the container, and then stop the container with stop.py, you will see the stdin and stdout results of the program within the saved zip file.

+The following sections describe how to futher alter the lab execution environment seen by the student.

 Defining the lab execution environment
 --------------------------------------